 If any of the statements above don’t apply to you, you need to apply in person, just like the first time.
 See How to Apply for a New Passport for details.

 If you are eligible to apply by mail, all you’ll need is a completed copy of passport renewal form DS-82 along with your current passport, one new passport photo and name change documents, if applicable.
 Send these in to the address on the form, along with $130 for the passport renewal fees.
 Add an additional $30 if you would like a wallet-sized passport card in addition to your passport book, and another $60 if you need expedited processing.

 Processing Time for a Passport Renewal

-If you applied for regular processing, you may have to wait 6-8 weeks or longer to get your passport.
-For expedited processing under normal travel circumstances, you should allow 3 weeks.
+If you applied for regular routine processing, you may have to wait up to 10 weeks to get your passport.
+For expedited processing under normal travel circumstances, you should allow up to 7 weeks.
 If you need your passport sooner than that, you have two options.
 The first is to make an appointment at one of the country’s regional passport agencies.
 The second is to use a private passport expediting company like RushMyPassport to expedite your application, no appointment or additional travel needed.
-We personally deliver your paperwork to the Department of State, for processing in as little as 24 hours!
+We personally deliver your paperwork to the Department of State, for processing in as little as one week!